isntlee/Sagacity/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used as the base for markup text.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
-- [jQuery 3.5.0](https://code.jquery.com/jquery/) - Used as the primary JavaScript functionality.
+- [Javascript](https://www.javascript.com/) - Used as primary JavaScript functionality.
-- [Javascript](https://www.javascript.com/) - Used as the primary JavaScript functionality.
+- [jQuery 3.5.0](https://code.jquery.com/jquery/) - Used as secondary JavaScript functionality.
 - [GoogleMaps API](https://developers.google.com/maps) - Used as the interactive map.
 - [Materialize 1.0.0](https://materializecss.com/) - Used as the overall design framework.